Recalling the Greenbrier bunker that was designed to protect more than par - Golf Digest

-For underneath the fairways and greens lies a massive underground bunker, one that was hidden to the world for more than three decades.

 Viewed as a recreation destination as early as 1778, the White Sulphur Springs community built a hotel on the Appalachian grounds in 1858, with golf links added in 1913.
 Aside from a vacation terminus for the East Coast elite, the site also served as a military hospital during the Civil War and World War II.
 It was this civic service that laid the groundwork for the resort's classified mission.

 With the Cold War reaching a fever pitch, the United States government contacted The Greenbrier in the late 1950s with an idea.
-If a foreign military strike reached American soil -- specifically, a nuclear holocaust -- the country needed a relocation spot to house leaders and officials, in order to stabilize and continue the flow of government.
+If a foreign military strike reached American soil—specifically, a nuclear holocaust—the country needed a relocation spot to house leaders and officials to stabilize and continue the flow of government.

 The shelter could house up to 1,000 people.
 Some of the bunker's features included two auditoriums (one for Senate sessions, the other for the House of Representatives), a medical facility, kitchens, living quarters and a media/broadcast room.
 For safety and protection purposes, the cellar was reinforced with concrete walls.

 Part of the bunker was readily available to the public during its operation.
 Mainly, the Exhibition Hall, which was used for by the hotel's clientele for meetings and gatherings.
-This was done in order to conceal the entire confines of the hidden fortress.
+This was done to conceal the entire confines of the hidden fortress.

 To manage the property, a fake business called "Forsythe Associates" was implemented, maintaining that the company's purpose was to run the TVs and electronics of the hotel.

-Note: Editor's Note: This piece originally ran in 2017.